Nabob: Etymology

 Nabob is an Anglo-Indian term that came to English from Urdu, possibly from Hindustani nawāb/navāb, borrowed into English during British colonial rule in India.
 It is possible this was via the intermediate Portuguese nababo, the Portuguese having preceded the British in India.

 The word entered colloquial usage in England from 1612.
 Native Europeans used nabob to refer to those who returned from India after having made a fortune there.

+Usage

 In late 19th century San Francisco, rapid urbanization led to an exclusive enclave of the rich and famous on the west coast who built large mansions in the Nob Hill neighborhood.
 This included prominent tycoons such as Leland Stanford, founder of Stanford University and other members of The Big Four who were known as nabobs, which was shortened to nob, giving the area its eventual name.

 The term was used by William Safire in a speech written for United States Vice President Spiro Agnew in 1970, which received heavy media coverage.
 Agnew, increasingly identified with his attacks on critics of the Nixon administration, described these opponents as "nattering nabobs of negativism".